-MDM was assisted by MineTech International Limited of Canada for pit optimization, mine planning and operations, and The MSA Group of South Africa for mineral resource estimates.
+The project has been taken from discovery in 2011, through to a maiden 43-101 mineral resource in 2012, and a Preliminary Economic Assessment ("PEA") in 2014 (based on the 2012 resource statement).
 The PEA should not be considered to be a pre-feasibility or feasibility study, as the economics and technical viability of the Project has not been demonstrated at this time.
-The PEA is preliminary in nature and includes Inferred Mineral Resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as Mineral Reserves.
+The PEA is preliminary in nature and included Inferred Mineral Resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as Mineral Reserves.
 Furthermore, there is no certainty that the PEA will be realized.
+An updated mineral resource estimated was completed in 2021.